digi-ron/AU-Falcon-SPUD-Project/Electrical/ACControls/AC-S1.md

     ![Broken solder connections - AC Button](./broken-solder-ac.jpg)
     ![Broken solder connections - AC Max Button](./broken-solder-ac-max.jpg)

-    > examples of broken solder connections on both the AC and AC Max buttons of the tested unit respectively
+    > Examples of broken solder connections on both the AC and AC Max buttons of the tested unit respectively

 1. reflow the soldering for any cracked connections.
 You may also add a little extra solder to each point if needed, however a lead-core solder and a low temperature soldering iron is recommended if so.

-    > while not required, it is recommended that you use a fine tipped, temperate controlled soldering iron at about 250<sup>o</sup>C
+    > While not required, it is recommended that you use a fine tipped, temperate controlled soldering iron at about 250<sup>o</sup>C
     {: .block-note}

     ![Fixed solder connections - AC Button](./fixed-solder-ac.jpg)
     ![Fixed solder connections - AC Max Button](./fixed-solder-ac-max.jpg)

-    > photos of the reflowed solder, with some extra solder added to all connections
+    > Photos of the reflowed solder, with some extra solder added to all connections

 1. reverse all steps prior to soldering the board to reassemble and refit the AC Controls into the vehicle.
 Once refitted, test functionality to confirm this has solved the issue